 “The school’s clock tower will be lost forever.”

 In September of 2017, it was made public that the clock tower will likely be removed in pieces and put in storage until a final decision of what to do with the historic structure is actually made.
-A current idea calls for taking down the clock piece and the cap (of the clock tower) to create a monument inside of one of the district’s school buildings.
-This idea is feasible, and would prevent the clock tower from suffering any potential damage by being outdoors and exposed to the elements.
+One idea called for taking down the clock piece and the cap (of the clock tower) to create a monument inside of one of the district’s school buildings.
+This idea was feasible, and would have prevented the clock tower from suffering any potential damage by being outdoors and exposed to the elements.